- Caesar cut lookbook

 The Caesar cut features hair that is the same length all over.
 The sides, back, and hair on top are all always between 1 to 8 centimeters (1/2 to 3 inches).

-This automatically makes this hairstyle special because there are few other hairstyles like it.
+This makes this haircut stand out because there aren’t many others like it.

-Even though the popularity of this style has declined and been replaced by more modern styles, the Caesar is still a strong choice if you are looking for a low-maintenance and easy-to-style cut.
+Even though this style isn’t as famous as it used to be and has been replaced by newer ones, the Caesar is still a good choice if you want a low-maintenance and easy-to-style cut.

-If you want to make as little effort as possible in the morning, then choose the shortest variant of at least 1 centimeter (half an inch).
+If you want to spend as little time as possible getting ready in the morning, choose the option that is at least 1 centimeter (1/2 inch) shorter.

 In addition, it is a much simpler hairstyle to cut compared to, for example, a full pompadour or side part.

-Start at the back of your head, then comb the hair towards your forehead.
-This way, you will get short bangs.
-You can then use your fingers to style as you wish.
+Start at the back of your head and work your way forward until you reach your forehead.
+This way, your bangs will be short.
+Then, you can use your fingers to style it however you want.

 For the last step, you can choose to give the sides and back a hold with wax or cream, but this of course depends on whether you have chosen the short (1 centimeter, 1/2 inch) or long (8 centimeters, 3 inches) version.

-One minute later, you are done and you have the Caesar cut ready.
-As you can see, it’s a really easy and simple haircut.
+After one minute, you’re done and the Caesar cut is ready.
+As you can see, this haircut is very easy and simple.

-The modern Caesar haircut is different from the traditional one.
+The modern variation of a Caesar haircut is different from the traditional one.

 Today, this style still has short hair on the sides and back but allows for more volume on top.
 The little bangs are still there but not as prominent.